HabtamuDes/covid19-ETH-simulation-hackathon/README.md

 inputs
 ------
-number of population
+* number of population
-number of affected people
+* number of affected people
-degree of interaction
+* degree of interaction
-others
+* others

 processes
 ---------
-create a dots that represents popln collition to represent interaction
+* create a dots that represents popln
+* collition to represent interaction

 output
 ------

-pygame window that displays dots and real time interactions a graph that represents order of grouth
+* pygame window that displays dots and real time interactions

-## what is

-what is a blob
+* a graph that represents order of grouth

 how to model the infection